top of page

 What happens in those halls

-Bologna is not a festival open to the public.
+Bologna is not a fair open to the public.
 It is a trade fair - which means it is the end point of months, sometimes years, of work.
 Projects developed in isolation, refined, packaged, costed, second-guessed.
-Compressed, at Bologna, into a sequence of half-hour meetings, each carrying the faint, unspoken question: - Is this anything?
+Compressed, at Bologna, into a sequence of half-hour meetings, each carrying the faint, unspoken question, is this anything?

-Publishers, literary agents, illustrators, translators, rights directors, licensors, film scouts, and editorial directors sit across tables from one another.
+Publishers, literary agents, illustrators, authors, translators, rights directors, licensors, film scouts, and editorial directors sit across tables from one another.
 They are not browsing.
 They are deciding - which books to acquire for their markets, which illustrations to champion, which voices to carry across languages.
-A deal struck in Bologna can put a picture book into sixty countries, a rejection can end a project that took years to develop, and of course there are always the companies quietly circling, picking up ideas.
+A deal struck in Bologna can put a picture book into six or sixty countries, rejections can end a project that took years to develop, and of course there are always the companies quietly circling, picking up ideas.

 Publishing prefers to describe itself in the language of strategy: lists, market gaps, trend forecasts, data, and yet in those halls, the language shifts.
 What is actually happening is pattern recognition under pressure - shaped by taste, fear, experience, and the faint dread of getting it wrong.